flowagi-eu/flo-webcomponents/README.md

 # flo-webcomponents
-Take back control of rendering + events (minimal library to extend WebComponents, no build tools needed)
+Take back control of rendering + events using WebComponents with one minimal superclass Flo is a minimal library to extend WebComponents, no build tools needed.

 ## Extend WebComponents with Flo:
 ```js